marta-rakowska/dareit-cloud-challenge/task_5/README.md

 4. Prepare a query that would answer the question "what is average age of the students in the class?".
 5. Extract to txt data from the "students" table.

+Throughout this part of the challenge, I learned:
+- how does the Internet work?
+- what are databases?

+Technologies:
+- Cloud SQL

 ## What is the average age of the students in the class?

 The goal of this subtask was to write a SQL query to calculate the average age of the students in the class.